-Chris Luna is the founder and managing director of The
+Chris Luna is the founder and managing director of The Luna

-restaurants at the Dallas Convention Center.
+at the Dallas Convention Center.

 Chris graduated from the University of Texas at Austin

 School of Law in 1986 and UT's business school in accounting

 1983.
 His professional legal career included the firms of

 Akin, Gump, Strauss, Hauer & Feld and Sheinfeld, Maley & Kay,

 both in Dallas.
 He also clerked for Judge Robert C. McGuire,

 Chief U.S. Bankruptcy Judge for the Northern District of

 First elected to the Dallas City Council in 1991, and re-elected